devopness/devopness/docs/servers/delete-cloudprovider-server.md

 :::danger

-**DANGER**: This action will delete all server data on the cloud provider
+This action will delete all server data on the cloud provider

 :::